genderkit/genderkit/_articles/obtaining-a-grc.md

 ---

 {% capture warn %}
-If you are currently married, obtaining a GRC may annul your marriage.
+If you are currently married or in a civil partnership, obtaining a GRC may annul your marriage or civil partnership.
 See below for more details.
 {% endcapture %}
 {% include warning warning=warn %}